dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

 human new(string name)
 ```
 In this example, I'm going to keep the original constructor as an option.
-To do this, I can include an empty method
+To do this, I can include an empty human method with no parameters.
 ```powershell
 class human
 {